Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **How can a bridge stay up without bolts?** - Self supporting bridges using only wooden poles.

-Last initially checked on 2024-01-09 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-02-16 by Margaret Johncock (mllyj2@cam.ac.uk).
+Last initially checked on 2024-12-27 by Anna Ritschl Ebell (ar2182@cam.ac.uk) and double-checked on  by (@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->